shubhankarshankar/corona-info-tracker/README.md

 # Novel Coronavirus (COVID-19) Tracker

-This project aims to simply fetch data from another API ([COVID-19 API](https://github.com/ExpDev07/coronavirus-tracker-api)) and display the latest global statistics for the spread of the virus.
+This project fetchs data from another API ([COVID-19 API](https://github.com/ExpDev07/coronavirus-tracker-api)) and display the latest global statistics for the spread of the virus.

 This further gets user's location and displays the spread statistics for the user's current location.